VincentL01/SpiderID_APP/README.md

 2. Run yolo_download.bat to download yolov7
 3. Copy my_detect.py into bin/yolov7, along side with files like detect.py, export.py, etc..
-4. Run the app and choose spider image/images for identification
+4. Run the app and choose spider image/images for identification If one image is selected, the result would be displayed on the screen (new window is opened) If several images are selected, the result would be saved at path: APP/result/exp{num}/result.csv
 5. Result would be displayed directly if one image was selected, and would be saved in

 ## Help protect biodiversity